 Too right.
 Aren’t these the sort of businesses that any investor worth their salt wants to be investing in?

-I’m not a venture investor and I have not a jot of the experience of people like Mark and his contemporaries at other top tier firms.
+I’m not a venture investor and I don’t have the experience of people like Mark and his peers.
 But I know that whilst the global economy remains fragile, funding markets have shown generally positive growth over the last few years, with available cash and low interest rates undeniably helping.
 The truth as Mark sees it is that:

 As Caterina points out in the opening paragraph of her post, the markets in general are shaky right now.
 They’re bearish for all sorts of reasons.
 Maybe current volatility is a precursor to something big or maybe it’s just de-frothing.
 No one knows what passage the markets are going to take.